Fleetrun

 Maximum speed value

 In this field, you can specify the limit for speed values.
 If it is exceeded, the message is considered invalid.
-If 0 is specified, this filtration criterion is not taken into account.
+You can't indicate a value greater than 9,999.
+If 0 is specified, this filtering criterion is not taken into account.

 Determine the location by Wi-Fi points